Disputes Resolution Flow

 Important: Files uploaded may be immediately visible to the provider or consumer.
 See each supported payment provider's page for more information.

-Submit a final decision on how to handle the dispute.
+When ready and before the due date, submit a final decision on how to handle the dispute.
 To check which actions are available, see allowedActions.

 API endpoint: POST /v1/disputes/{disputeId}/actions